cre-dev/xml2db/README.md

 SQL views or stored procedures aimed at extracting, correcting and formatting the data into more user-friendly tables.

 This package uses `sqlalchemy` to interact with the database, so it should work with different database backends.
-Automated integration tests run against PostgreSQL, MySQL and MS SQL Server. `xml2db` does not work with SQLite.
-You may have to install additional packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL or `pyodbc` for MS SQL Server).
+Automated integration tests run against PostgreSQL, MySQL, MS SQL Server and DuckDB.
+You may have to install additional packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL, `pyodbc` for MS SQL Server or `duckdb_engine` for DuckDB).

 **Please read the [package documentation website](https://cre-dev.github.io/xml2db) for all the details!**